thirt33n/Rabot/README.md

 # Rabot
- Rabot is a basic discord bot, almost like a cheap version of dank memer.
+ Rabot is a basic discord bot, that sends you memes, jokes , weather forecasts among other neat features